datacamp/design-system/README.md

-# design-system
+# The DataCamp Design System
-The DataCamp Design System, aka Waffles
+The working name is Waffles, but we're using `design-system` for internal findability.